OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

 > The `Worksheet.onFormulaChanged` event is currently only available in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]
 >

 Your add-in can track changes to formulas in a worksheet.
-This may be useful when worksheets are connected to an external database, and formula changes in the worksheet need to trigger corresponding updates in the external database.
+This may be useful when a worksheet is connected to an external database and formula changes in the worksheet need to trigger corresponding updates in the external database.

 To detect changes to formulas, [register an event handler](excel-add-ins-events.md#register-an-event-handler) for the `onFormulaChanged` event of a worksheet.
 Event handlers for the `onFormulaChanged` event receive a `WorksheetFormulaChangedEventArgs` object when the event fires.